datax-lab/PyHistopathology/Readme.md

          - Upper limit: upper threshold of homogeneity score. default value is 9500 with kernel size of 11*11
          - lower limit: lower threshold of homogeneity score. default value is 1500 with kernel size of 11*11
          - Patch size: Not significant parameters for GuassianBlur filtering
+         - meannumber: Theshold of mean area to remove small patches default number is 8
    - RGBThersholding:
          Validated patches based on RGB values of patches
          - red_value, green-value, blue_values are threshold for RGB